 • Other mechanical difficulties

-Electrical problems are dangerous, so turn your heat pump system off right away at the breaker box and contact us at for heat pump repair.
+Electrical problems are unsafe, so turn your heat pump system off immediately at the breaker box and get a hold of us at 256-270-1196 for heat pump repair.

-3. Heat Pump Smells Like Sulfur
+3. The Heat Pump Smells Like Sulfur

-You might be dealing with an electrical problem if your heat pump smells like burning, burning plastic or burning rubber.
+You might be dealing with an electrical issue if your heat pump smells like burning, burning plastic or burning rubber.
 This burning smell can be caused by melting plastic on electrical wires.
-Electrical troubles in HVAC systems are unsafe and could cause a fire.
-If you notice this smell, shut off your heat pump at the breaker and get a hold of us at .
+Electrical issues in HVAC systems are dangerous and could cause a fire.
+If you notice this smell, turn off your heat pump at the breaker and call us at 256-270-1196.

-6. Heat Pump Defrost Cycle Smells
+6. Why Your Heat Pump Defrost Cycle Smells

 Having a Bain Heating & Air Conditioning HVAC technician clean the coils will help get rid of the smell.

-Depend on for Your Heat Pump Repair Needs
+Trust Us with Your Heat Pump Repair Needs